Health & Democracy Index

 Update Voter Registration through Government Services

-We can help people update their voter registration when they sign up for other government services, just like when they renew their driver’s license.
-This can be expanded to include more services, including health services such as Medicaid.
+Assist people to update their voter registration when they sign up for other government services, just like when they renew their driver’s license.

-For instance, the Centers for Medicare and Medicaid Services can empower states to let people update their registration when they enroll in Medicaid.
-Currently, 73 million people are enrolled in Medicaid.
-Health offices already verify relevant information for voting including people’s address, so this makes our elections more secure and helps election offices keep their voter registration information up to date.
-Further, enrollment happens every year, which means voters can easily keep their info up to date.
+For instance, the Centers for Medicare and Medicaid Services can empower states to let people update their registration when they enroll in Medicaid or sign up for health insurance on healthcare.gov.
+Currently, 87 million people are enrolled in Medicaid and 12.2 million people signed up for health insurance using healthcare.gov in 2022.
+During Medicaid enrollment, health offices already verify information that is necessary for voter registration including current address and citizenship status.
+Including voter registration in these government services improves overall efficiency, makes our elections more secure, and helps keep voter registration information up to date.
+This simple reform can ensure voter rolls reach communities most likely to be unregistered.

 The national Healthy People initiative is a roadmap for achieving national-level health goals over 10 year spans.
-Measuring and tracking these goals deeply informs local and state-level health plans, including through governments and hospital systems.
+Measuring and tracking these goals deeply informs local and state-level health plans, including through governments and health care systems.
+In June 2023, HDHP celebrated the the HHS approval of voting turnout as a Core Objective of Healthy People 2030.